• Home

 Key areas include:

-• Patient from one of the practices included in Wave 1*
+• Registered at one of the practices taking part in the programme

 • Existing or previous diagnosis of type 2 diabetes